jnozzi/cocoadev.com/SiteContent/General/PressReleases.markdown

 *http://www.microsoft.com/presspass/

 With regard to paying for press release distribution, I recommend against paying.
-In the past I have paid for distribution with prWeb and the like but never been satisfied with the outcome. [[DssW]]'s internal press list is far more targeted and gets our press releases to the right people.
+In the past I have paid for distribution with prWeb and the like but never been satisfied with the outcome.
+General/DssW's internal press list is far more targeted and gets our press releases to the right people.

 Building a good press release list takes time.
 Initially the time is spend visiting the news sites looking for each site's masthead and extracting the appropriate contact details.
 Dull but not difficult.